richa130/rockpaperscissors/README.md

-# rockpaperscissors
+# Try to win or lose at Rock, Paper, Scissors!

-Try to win or lose at Rock, Paper, Scissors!
+Video Preview: